Quick facts

-- Know which insect pests are more important, and monitor for them in order to know when to implement control measures.
+- Identify which insect pests are most important and monitor them to determine when to implement control measures.

-- Tarnished plant bug (TPB) and spotted wing Drosophila (SWD) and the two most significant insect pests for strawberries in Minnesota.
+- Tarnished plant bug (TPB) and spotted wing Drosophila (SWD) are the two most significant insect pests for strawberries in Minnesota.

 - Encouraging beneficial insects can sometimes help keep pest populations in check.